Progress report for GNE20-244

 In 2021 and 2022, the graduate student researcher and undergraduate research assistant visited six different farms an average of 1.5 times per month from mid-May until early September.
 Farm locations in Maine were coastal, mid-coast, central, and western/ mountains.
 The majority of farmers rotated herds on pasture throughout the summer.
 During farm visits by the student team, gastropods were gathered in the mornings (average collection duration 3 hours).
 At each collection, biotic and abiotic factors were recorded such as soil moisture, air temperature, air humidity, dew point, weather, vegetation type and height, duff depth, and shade cover.
 Animal presence and duration of grazing on pasture exposure was also recorded.
 Additionally, any instance of sheep on the farm with neurological symptoms, and any treatment were recorded.
 Monthly deer and sheep fecal collections from the pasture areas were evaluated using a Baermann apparatus for live larvae.
 Game cameras were deployed to observe deer presence on livestock grazing areas.

-In total, we collected almost 6,300 gastropods which consisted of 97% snails (n=6092) and 3% slugs (n=201).
+In total, we collected 5,534 gastropods which consisted of 96% snails (n=5337) and 4% slugs (n=197).
 The vast majority of gastropods were amber snails (family Succineidae).
+Because smaller gastropods were pooled together in test tubes, a total of 5391 samples were digested and inspected for larvae.
 Of these, 281 were positive for larvae.
 Viable larvae (not broken or degraded) were extracted or imaged.
 Based on morphological measurements of larvae, 42% were identified as P.tenuis.
-Gastropods were 1.8% positive for meningeal worm and 4.5% positive for larvae in general (not morphologically consistent with P. tenuis).
-Genetic analysis of collected larvae will be conducted to determine genus and species of worms.
-Of the six farms, larval content rates varied from 0%- 10%.
+Gastropods were 2.5% positive for meningeal worm and 4.5% positive for all larvae in general.
+Genetic analysis of 90 viable samples collected from snails confirmed 81 individuals to be meningeal worm (83%), 4 individuals to be Muellerius capillaris (lungworm; 4%), and 13 to be environmental or wildlife nematodes (13%).
+Of the six farms, larval content rates varied from 0%- 10% depending on year.
 Below are the findings for each farm:

 A consistent observation among these farms is that populations of gastropods are variable over time.
 Additionally, each farm’s gastropod populations differ greatly, likely due to microclimate conditions.
 Population abundance trends may be associated with the natural life cycle of the gastropods, environmental conditions, vegetation type, or a combination.
 In both years, much of Maine experienced severe drought from June-July, which may have been a factor in the decline of gastropod populations and parasite transmission.
-Analysis of environmental conditions is currently underway to determine correlations to gastropod presence and abundance.
-Based on direct observations, broadleafed taproot plants (i.e., burdock, dandelion, nettle) support snail populations throughout the drought season.
+Broadleafed taproot plants (i.e., burdock, dandelion, nettle) support snail populations throughout the drought season.
 Dew allowed for the movement of snails to the tops of vegetation, posing a risk to livestock grazing overnight and into the morning.
 Shaded areas kept dew longer on plants.
+The climbing behavior of Succineidae snails creates opportunity for livestock to accidentally ingest on tall vegetation.
+Our study shows that this type of gastropod does not thrive in short vegetation areas.

-The two high risk farms, Farm A and F, share similar management strategies; Succinidae snails were overly abundant on their fields.
+The two high risk farms, Farm A and F, share similar management strategies; Succineidae snails were overly abundant on their fields.
 Both farms rotated their animals on a 1-3 day schedule and never overgrazed.
 When long grass folded over, humidity was trapped, creating a warm, moist soil environment suitable for gastropods.
-The areas containing the highest snail populations, however, were diverse, versus grass monoculture, areas.
+The areas containing the highest snail populations, however, included diverse vegetation, versus grass monoculture, areas.
 Large swaths of pasture with dandelion, burdock, clover and other broadleafed plants contained millions of snails, to the point of audible crunching when traversed.

 Treatment Results: